jocall3/bitcoin-cash-faucet/README.md

 ## Usage

-Install the package in your prefereed node environment
+Install the package in your *preferred* node environment, e.g.:

     npm i bitcoin-cash-faucet # -g

+Help may be shown with the `-h` flag

+    $ bitcoin-cash-faucet [--testnet]

+    ━━━ Options ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━

+    --address #0    recieving address to send coins to --fee #0        a custom fee, if mutliple inputs --period #0     how often (in blocks) the contract can pay --payout #0     how much the contract pays (satoshi) --index #0      a nonce to force uniqueness with identical parameters

 To see the default faucet balance on testnet4:

     npx bitcoin-cash-faucet --testnet